-Credit Cards/Debit Cards/Fuel Cards/P-Cards Agreed-Upon Procedure Agreed-Upon Procedure Results Managements' Response nse 11 Obtain from management a listing of all active credit cards, bank debit cards, fuel cards, and P-cards (cards) for the fiscal period, including the card numbers and the names of the persons who maintained possession of the cards.
+Ci redit Cards/Debit Cards/Fuel Cards/P-Cards Agreed-Upon Procedure Results Managements' Response 12 Obtain from management a listing of all active credit cards, bank debit cards, fuel cards, and P-cards (cards) for the fiscal period, including the card numbers and the names of the persons who maintained possession of the cards.
 Obtain management's representation that the listing is complete.
-RMW obtained the required listing.
-The results criticisms. did not include findings or 12 Using the listing prepared by management, randomly select 5 cards (or all cards if less than 5) that were used during the fiscal period.
+RMW obtained the required listing The results criticisms. did not include findings or 13 Using the listing prepared by management, randomly select 5 cards (or all cards if less than 5) that were used during the fiscal period.
 Randomly select one monthly statement or combined statement for each card (for a debit card, randomly select one monthly bank statement), obtain supporting documentation, and: a.
 Observe that there is evidence that the monthly statement or combined statement and supporting documentation (e.g., original receipts for credit/debit card purchases, exception reports for excessive fuel card usage) was reviewed and approved, in writing, by someone other than the authorized card holder.
+Evidence was observed documenting approval by someone other than the authorized card holder.
 The results criticisms. did not include findings or b.
 Observe that finance charges and late fees were not assessed on the selected statements.
 No finance charges were assessed.
 The results criticisms. did not include findings or